DanielKrawisz/Entropy/Physics.md

 By contrast, Descartes had attempted to explain the orbits of the planets by vorticies that spun around the sun and pushed on the planets like a kind of wind and he criticized Newton's theory as a kind of mathematical abstraction which did not necessarily pertain to the fundamental nature of the univrse.
 Newton's famous statement "I frame no hypothesis" was already a response to this objection.
 His laws were derived empirically from what had been observed in planetary motion and were not claimed to be statements about fundamental causes.
 Privately, however, Newton agreed with Descartes that a fundamental theory ought to be local.

 As time went on, other long-range forces came to be understood.
 The electric force appears very similar to gravity but has a key difference: it is proportional to charge rather than mass.
 This has two important implications.
 First, the electric force can be either attractive or repulsive.
-Second, that an electric interaction with a distant charged body can be detected without a telescope because two bodies with a different ratio of charge to mass can be observed to accelerate differently.
+Second, an electric interaction with a distant charged body can be detected without a telescope because two bodies with a different ratio of charge to mass can be observed to accelerate differently.
+By contrast, a telescope is required to detect a gravitational acceleration because everything accelerates the same way in a gravitational field.
+You would need to see some distant body accelerating relative to you in order to detect gravity.

 The magnetic force also obeys an inverse-square law, but unlike the electric and gravitation forces is proportional to current, which means that two charged bodies do not have a magnetic interaction unless they are both moving.